-The information relating to the third parties is not well known and would only be known to a limited group of people with a business need to know.
-As this information is only known to a limited group of people, the individuals concerned are not known to be associated with the matters discussed in the document.
+The information relating to the third party is not well known and would only be known to a limited group of people with a business need to know.
 This information is not available from publicly accessible sources.

-I do not consider that the information relating specifically to these private individuals would be relevant to the broader scope of your request, as you are seeking access to information regarding the detection of asbestos rather than information which wholly relates to individuals.
+I do not consider that the information relating specifically to the third party would be relevant to the broader scope of your request.

-I am satisfied that the disclosure of the information within the documents would involve an unreasonable disclosure of personal information about a number of individuals.
+I am satisfied that the disclosure of the information within the documents would involve an unreasonable disclosure of personal information about an individual.

 I have decided that the information referred to above is conditionally exempt under section 47F of the FOI Act.
 Access to a conditionally exempt document must generally be given unless it would be contrary to the public interest to do so.
-I have turned my mind to whether disclosure of the information would be contrary to the public interest, and have included my reasoning in that regard at paragraph 6.5 below.
+I have turned my mind to whether disclosure of the information would be contrary to the public interest, and have included my reasoning in that regard below.